PDM software or PLM software: what's the difference?

 PLM: A database system for managing products & processes

 A relational database is the natural data environment for PLM objects.
 These objects can represent a physical part, assembly or document; a customer requirement or supplier part; a change process; and many other data types.
 These records contain useful properties over the object's design lifecycle: part/document number, item category, revision, title, unit of measure, bill of materials, cost, mass, regulatory compliance details, file attachments, etc. These objects are easily linked to other objects to build a product structure.
 Objects and their relationships are quite flexible: they're simple to create, customize, revise, re-use and remove.

 PLM systems have different classes of objects (primarily parts, documents and change forms) with distinct properties and behaviors.
 A bill of materials is a collection of database objects; document references and approved vendor sources are object lists.
 Change forms can directly act on objects by, for instance, releasing a revised part and automatically ensuring all BOM components and supporting documents are released simultaneously.
 An object's Appears On (or "where used") displays its parent assemblies, referencing items and releasing/canceling change forms.
+Advanced configuration management concepts, such as revision-interchangeability on BOMs, can be handled automatically.

 In a PLM system, a CAD file (or set of files) is simply one of many attributes that describe the part.
-CAD files are often attached to PLM objects.
 Non-CAD files can also be attached, such as a Microsoft Word specification, vendor datasheet PDF, or even a customer email.
 Files can be attached to change forms and organization records.
-A PLM system can index the text contents of a file, and launch the file with whatever Windows application recognizes its file type.
+A PLM system can index the text contents of a file, and open a file with whatever Windows application recognizes its file type.

 File attachments can have different contexts.
 Revision files directly define how to fabricate, purchase or assemble the item.
 Item files provide background or history.
 External links point to useful resources outside of the PLM system, such as vendor web pages.

-The PLM many-to-many product structure simplifies object re-use by adding a link to the object, rather than by copying it.
+The PLM many-to-many product structure simplifies object re-use by adding links between objects, rather than by physically copying them.

 Operational differences between PDM & PLM